DeepSE-WF: Unified Security Estimation for Website Fingerprinting Defenses: Introduction

 \section{Introduction}

 The simple activity of web browsing can pose a threat to users' privacy.
-Regardless of whether encryption is used to obscure the content of communications, a network eavesdropper may still be able to infer meaningful privacy-sensitive data (like a user's health condition or financial situation) by identifying the web page (or sequences of web pages) that a user is accessing~\cite{statisticalIdentification}.
+Regardless of whether encryption is used to obscure the content of communications, a network eavesdropper may still be able to infer meaningful privacy-sensitive data (like a user's health condition or financial situation) by identifying the website (or sequences of websites) that a user is accessing~\cite{statisticalIdentification}.
 The problem arises from the fact that encryption hides a communication's contents but not its metadata (e.g. the source and destination of traffic produced by users).

 To thwart an eavesdropper's ability to infer privacy-sensitive information resulting from the analysis of browsing metadata, low-latency anonymous communication tools, such as Tor~\cite{Tor}, are able to obscure both the content and destination of communications by routing encrypted traffic through a number of network nodes.
-However, Tor does not significantly modify the shape of traffic patterns, preserving the packet timing and volume characteristics which are exclusive to a given web page~\cite{lowcost} (mostly to support an interactive browsing experience).
-This leaves Tor vulnerable to multiple traffic analysis attacks, commonly denominated by \textit{website fingerprinting} (WF), aimed at unveiling specific web pages visited by users using these trace characteristics~\cite{WebsiteFingerprinting,cumul,kfingerprinting,knnAttack,AWF,df,varcnn,Tik-Tok,triplet}.
+However, Tor does not significantly modify the shape of traffic patterns, preserving the packet timing and volume characteristics which are tied to a given website~\cite{lowcost} (mostly to support an interactive browsing experience).
+Unfortunately, this leaves Tor vulnerable to two important classes of traffic analysis attacks, commonly denominated by end-to-end confirmation attacks and \textit{website fingerprinting} (WF).
+The former aim to correlate network flows entering and exiting the Tor network in order to link users with their destinations~\cite{deepcorr,deepCoffea}.
+The latter are the focus of this paper, and aim to unveil specific websites visited by users through the analysis of Tor connections' traffic characteristics~\cite{knnAttack,Tik-Tok}.

-As a response to these attacks, the research community has developed a number of defenses~\cite{csbuflo,tamaraw,walkie,wtfpad,lammaAlpaca,trafficSliver,front,mockingbird} that aim to reshape a web page's original traffic patterns.
-By adding, delaying, or re-ordering a connection's packets, these defenses make it hard for an adversary to pinpoint, with high confidence, the website browsed by a given user.
-Therefore, a critical aspect in the evaluation of such defenses is the assessment of their effectiveness against increasingly sophisticated attacks.
+As a response to WF attacks, the research community developed multiple defenses~\cite{tamaraw,wtfpad,front} that aim to reshape a website's original traffic patterns.
+By adding and/or delaying a connection's packets, these defenses make it hard for an adversary to pinpoint, with high confidence, the website browsed by a given user.
+Thus, a critical aspect in the evaluation of such defenses is the assessment of their effectiveness against increasingly sophisticated attacks.